Public services in Canada: Health care

 Primary health care in Canada is a provincial responsibility.
 Funding for service delivery is provided via provincial income tax receipts and federal health transfers.

 Education

+The Constitution Act, 1867 assigns primary responsibility for education to the provinces; accordingly, primary, secondary, and tertiary education are administered by provincial governments, subject to certain constitutional provisions and limited federal involvement.

-Primary, secondary and tertiary education in Canada is the responsibility of each provincial government.
-The federal government department of Indian and Northern Affairs Canada delivers education service to First Nations.
+As a part of its treaty obligations, the federal department of Indian and Northern Affairs Canada delivers education service to First Nations.